linx-software/samples/README.md

 # Linx Samples

-This repository contains Linx sample solutions and source files (database scripts, test data).
+This repository contains [Linx] (https://linx.software) sample solutions and source files (database scripts, test data).

-This repository is provided for demonstratopn purposes only.
+This repository is provided for demonstration purposes only.

 *If you would like to see specifc types of samples built please contact support@linx.software